OberlinExCo/OberlinExCo.github.io/resources/readmore.md

 ---
 ## Read More

-Many students have written about their experiences with ExCo.
+For many Obies, ExCos can come to define their Oberlin experience.
 Read about their involvement here!

 <a href="https://www.oberlin.edu/blogs/grateful-oberlin-excos"> Grateful for Oberlin: ExCos </a>